nilq/pinkpp/README.md

 Pink
 ---
-A language and compiler by Nicholas Mazzuca :)
+A language and compiler by Nicole Mazzuca :)

 It currently does barely anything, but it eventually is intended to be a "systems language with dependent types".